Home

 Raised in Buffalo, New York, David Chamberlain came to New York City in 1966, where he first became involved with Latin music as a teacher at the South Bronx Community Action Theater.
 Asked to mentor a group of students from the High School of Music & Art (now Laguardia H.S.), he taught them music fundamentals, and they taught him about their music - salsa.
 These students went on to record three albums as Orquesta Colon, and Dave began a love affair with Afro-Caribbean music that continues to this day.
 Over the years he has performed with Rafael Cortijo, Kako, Tito Puente and many more.

-Dave is also active in Broadway shows, club dates with the Ken Zayback Orchestra, and as the conductor of the Hora Decima Brass Ensemble.
+Dave has been active in Broadway shows, club dates, and as the conductor of the Hora Decima Brass Ensemble.
+He also leads the jazz group Band of Bones.
 He has been playing the trombone since he was ten and started flute when he was sixteen.

 Luisito Ayala